-Back in 1947, when the educational foundation at Cumberland Lodge was established to debate the ‘moral and spiritual issues of the day’, the issue of Violence Against Women was not yet on the public policy agenda.
+In 1947, when the educational foundation at Cumberland Lodge was established to debate the ‘moral and spiritual issues of the day’, the Violence Against Women was not yet on the public policy agenda.
 In fact, the first piece of legislation to address ‘violence in marriage’ was only introduced 30 years later.

 For Cumberland Lodge to host a two-day conference on Violence Against Women as a determinant of health shows just how far society has come in recognising and seeking to respond to this important issue.

-About 60 delegates attended the residential conferenc on 6-7 February 2017, from a wide range of backgrounds.
+About 60 delegates attended the residential conference on 6-7 February 2017, from a wide range of backgrounds.